MattFuaux/team-12-project/frontend/readme.md

 ## Prerequisites

-- Smartphone with at least Android 7.0 (Nougat)
+- Smartphone with at least Android 8.0 (Oreo)
 - The latest APK file found in the `frontend/APKs` folder in this repository

 ## Installation Steps